tienna/rosetta-java-governance--operators/stakeRegistration.md

 }
 ```

-## Step 3:  Generate an Unsigned Transaction
+## Step 3:  Generating an Unsigned Transaction
 In this step we use `/construction/payloads` end point to generate an unsigned transaction

 ```json